wlh18/html-css-1/README.md

 ### Tag Attributes

 Attributes are used in HTML to provide extra information or features to a tag.
 All tags can have attributes, and attributes should always be placed in the opening tag.

-Basic Syntax for an attribute:
+Basic syntax for assigning an attribute:

 ```html
 <tagname attributeName="attributeValue">content</tagname>
 ```

 The attribute above has both a name and a value.
 The value is *assigned* to the name, and is wrapped in quotes.
-Notice also that the attribute is declared and assigned in the opening tag.
+Notice also that the attribute is declared and assigned in the opening tag, not the closing tag.

 Common attributes:

+* `id` - the id attribute is used to assign a specific id to an element.
+This will help us target the desired element when adding in styling or functionality through CSS or JavaScript.
+There can only be one id assigned to a tag.
+Ids should be unique and used only once.
+* `class` - the class attribute is used to assign a specific class to an element.
+Similar to ids, classes let us target desired elements for styling or functionality, but they are designed to be used across multiple elements at a time.
+Elements can also have multiple classes.
 * `href` - the href attribute is commonly paired with an `<a>` tag, and it is used to specify a URL path to link to
 * `src` - image tags can use the src attribute to specify the source path or file name of the image displayed
 * `height` - the height attribute is used to assign a height to an element.
 It can take values of `px`, `%`, `vh`, `em`, or `rem`